AviatrixSystems/Docs/HowTos/EncrOverExpRoute.rst

     -  The gateway may have VPN access disabled.

-| 4.
+| 3.
 Create a connection to the Enterprise datacenter
-|    Go to VPC/VNet -> site2Cloud -> Add, make sure,
+|    Go to site2Cloud -> Add New, make sure,
 |
 |   a.
 Select the VPC/VNet Name where Aviatrix gateway for encryption is launched.
 |   b.
 If HA is not enabled: